owntheweb/raspberry-pi-udp-camera/README.md

   balena apps
   ```

-  Take note of the app name that was created for raspivid UDP Camera and push to the app.
+  Take note of the app name that was created for Raspberry Pi UDP Camera and push to the app.

   ```
   balena push your-app-name-here